 Meditation is gaining wide world popularity as more people discover its many health benefits.
 Here are five of them.

-It gives your brain a boost:
+1. Meditation gives your brain a boost

 Meditation decreases mind wandering and improves cognitive performance.